adrianponce/BrainScales/README.md

 Wilson-Cowan model:

 - WCcoupled_StochSim.m : stochastic numerical simulations of the network of N E-I nodes with delayed interactions.
-- WCcoupled_LNA.m :  calculates the covariance, the lagged-covariance, the power spectral density, and the cross-spectrum using the linear approximation
+- WCcoupled_LNA_function.m :  calculates the covariance, the lagged-covariance, the power spectral density, and the cross-spectrum using the linear approximation